Bergen, Norway - Things to Do in Bergen

 Top Things to Do in Bergen

-Booking Tip: Entry to the area is free, but museum visits cost around 100-150 NOK.
-Visit early morning or late afternoon for the best lighting and fewer crowds.
-Consider the Bergen Card (280-395 NOK) for museum discounts and free public transport.
+Booking Tip: Entry to the wharf area itself is free, though individual museums charge 50-100 NOK.
+Visit early morning or late afternoon for the best light and fewer crowds.
+Some workshops offer demonstrations - worth asking about when you arrive.

 Getting There